Why does the Torah repeat here what it already told us in Toldos (see Bereishis 28:5)?

 His mother told him to go only until Esav's anger will subside!
 Perhaps Yaakov did not expect it to subside (PF).

 Why is "va'Yetzei Yaakov" put right after Esav marrying Machalas?

 Tosfos ha'Shalem (8, citing R. Avigdor): This shows that one may leave Eretz Yisrael only to learn Torah or marry.
 1

 Tosfos ha'Shalem (22): This teaches that exile atones (brings Mechilah).

 How may we learn this?
-The Torah does not explicitly say that Yakov went to learn.
-And Yakov himself left in order to marry!
-And in any case he was permitted to leave due to danger!
+The Torah does not explicitly say that Yaakov went to learn.
+And Yaakov himself left in order to marry!
+And in any case, he was permitted to leave due to danger!
 Perhaps this is why we need to learn from the adjacency.
 Bava Basra 91a permits to leave amidst very harsh economic conditions.
 (PF)

-Why does it say that he went to Charan?
+Why does it say that Yaakov went to Charan?
 Yitzchak sent him to Padan Aram!

 Tosfos ha'Shalem (27): Perhaps after Terach died, Lavan went to take possession of his inheritance in Charan.
 Yitzchak did not know this.